Is Hitting a Deer Covered By Car Insurance?

 Another feature specific to your insurance policy that will impact your premium is your deductible.
 Standard deductibles range from $500 to $1,000 but can vary depending on your policy and your insurer's pricing.
 The above data represents pricing with a $500 comprehensive deductible, while the below shows pricing for a $1,000 deductible.

->

-> Any insurance claim will increase your rates, since your insurance company has to pay for an adjuster to survey the damage and pay for the repairs.
+Any insurance claim will increase your rates since your car insurance company has to pay for an adjuster to survey the damage and pay for the repairs.
 But unlike a collision claim — generally seen as an at-fault car accident — a comprehensive claim generally won't raise your rates by much.
-On average, a comprehensive claim will raise your rates $98 per year.
+On average, a comprehensive claim will raise your rates by $98 per year.
 While it depends on your state and your policy, most violations will impact your rates for three to five years.
 See below how a comprehensive claim may impact your rates.

->

-> |Year After Accident||Average Annual Premium|
+|Accident/Violation||Avg.
+Annual Premium|

->

-> Expect your insurance premium to increase by $8 per month after hitting a deer.
+Expect your insurance premium to increase by $8 per month after hitting a deer.
 If you've experienced a much higher rate increase after filing a deer-related claim, consider this a sign that it's time to shop around for car insurance.
 Enter your zip code below to see rates from other local and national insurance companies.

 - Best Car Insurance with a $500 Deductible